-Although your content repurposing strategy might be on fire and bring a lot of traction and engagement your way, there’s really no telling how it’s impacting your business’ bottom line without monitoring the numbers.
-You need to measure the impact of content repurposing.
+Although your content repurposing strategy might bring a lot of engagement your way, there’s really no telling how it’s impacting your business’ bottom line.

 Why should you track your metrics and what should you measure?

-Don't track everything – track what matters to you and what will help you in pursuit of your goals.
+This will help you figure out what you want to measure.
+You don’t need to track everything – track only what matters to you and what will help you in pursuit of your goals.

-For example, say all of your content repurposing efforts have two main goals:
+For example, let’s say your content repurposing efforts have two main goals:

 - More website visitors

 The obvious data to track are your website analytics and email subscribers.

 Sometimes it’s difficult to work out what results are down to content repurposing vs. something else, but it’s not impossible.
 In fact, there are 5 ways:

 - Social media